containeroo/renvsubst/README.md

 Usage: renvsubst [FLAGS] [FILTERS] [INPUT] [OUTPUT] | [-h | --help | --version]
 ```

 Short flags are available for many options and can be combined.
-For example, use '-ue' instead of '-u -e' or '--fail-on-unset --fail-on-empty'.
+For example, use `-ue` instead of `-u -e` or `--fail-on-unset --fail-on-empty`.
 See the list of flags and filters below for the complete list of short flags and their combinations.

 ## Flags